Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ## Admin panel

-When the proxy is started, the access url to the admin panel is generated.
+When the proxy is up, the access url to the admin panel is generated.
 Check logs and grep the line that looks like this
 ```
 Access admin portal with: